-While salaried employees are paid a flat wage no matter how many hours they work, hourly employees are compensated at a set hourly rate.
-Businesses are not required to pay hourly employees for any time they have not worked.
+Individuals paid for the number of hours they’ve worked are considered hourly employees.
+This is different from salaried employees, who are paid a flat wage no matter how many hours they work and receive a fixed amount in each paycheck.
+Businesses aren’t required to pay hourly employees for any time they haven’t worked.

 Employers determine the number of hours an hourly employee will work each week, and employees are required to document their work hours in a time card system.
-This time card is verified and approved by the employer, which then gets sent to payroll.
+This time card is verified and approved by the employer and then sent to payroll for processing.

 How Does an Hourly Employee Get Paid?